BlackBoxVision/react-use-config/README.md

 ## Use case

 You need a proper way to access config from your react components and custom hooks.

+## Compatibility

+Our package currently supports apps with **React >= 16.8.0**.
+You can use this package for React and React Native Apps.

 ## Installation